Psychological Thriller · Limited Series · Chicago

 Investor Overview

 A contained, festival-first series with clear spend, clear path to audience, and a realistic lane into AVOD/SVOD catalog life.
-Designed for an investor or EP who wants both cultural impact and a proof-of-concept asset for future seasons or feature expansions.
+Designed for an investor or EP who wants both cultural impact and a proof-of-concept asset for future work under the Markel Productions banner.

 Budget Snapshot